FarronF/limerick-council-meetings/meetings/2021/01/25-Virtual Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 3rd December 2020.md

 Recommendation was agreed and accordingly the Limerick City and County Council Play and

-Recreation Policy, as circulated, was approved by the Council.--- 12
+Recreation Policy, as circulated, was approved by the Council.
+---
+12

 **Recommendation No. 2**